Dr. Jens Hamprecht

-Dr. Hamprecht acts as an ad-hoc reviewer for several journals including Organization, Climate Policy, Journal of Cleaner Production and the Journal of Corporate Social Responsibility and Environmental Management.
+Dr. Hamprecht acts as an ad-hoc reviewer for several journals including Organization, Long Range Planning, Climate Policy, Organization & Environment, Journal of Cleaner Production, Journal of Corporate Social Responsibility and Environmental Management and die Betriebswirtschaft.

 Diese Website wird in älteren Versionen von Netscape ohne graphische Elemente dargestellt.
 Die Funktionalität der Website ist aber trotzdem gewährleistet.
 Wenn Sie diese Website regelmässig benutzen, empfehlen wir Ihnen, auf Ihrem Computer einen aktuellen Browser zu installieren.
 Weitere Informationen finden Sie auf

 The content in this site is accessible to any browser or Internet device, however, some graphics will display correctly only in the newer versions of Netscape.
 To get the most out of our site we suggest you upgrade to a newer browser.